pantsel/kong-k6-examples/INTROCDUCTION.md

 - **SLO:** 95% of requests must have a response time below 500ms, considering that the backend service processing time is 350ms on average.
 - **Error Rate Tolerance:** Less than 0.2% of requests are allowed to fail due to backend timeouts or connectivity issues.

+## Best Practices for Performance Testing

+- Run tests in a production-like environment: Ensure the test environment mirrors the production setup as closely as possible.
+- Test with realistic data: Use data that closely simulates real user traffic patterns.
+- Monitor Kong's performance: Use metrics (e.g., latency, memory, CPU) from monitoring tools like Prometheus and Grafana.
+- Gradual Scaling: When scaling Kong, gradually increase the load to test its behavior under stress.